Calculating Alimony in Colorado Springs Divorces

 Note that changes to tax laws in recent years have eliminated deductions for spousal support payments for divorce agreements finalized after 2018.
 Always consult a tax professional to understand how alimony will affect your taxes.

-Frequently Asked Questions (FAQ) about Spousal Support in Colorado Springs
+Frequently Asked Questions (FAQ) About Spousal Support in Colorado Springs

 Spousal support (alimony) is designed to help the lower-earning spouse maintain a similar standard of living post-divorce.
 Child support, on the other hand, is paid to support the financial needs of the children.
-The two types of support are separate, and the court decides them based on different criteria. - Can spousal support be waived in a divorce settlement?
+The two types of support are separate, and the court decides them based on different criteria.

 Yes, it is possible for spouses to agree to waive spousal support as part of their divorce settlement.
 However, this is a personal decision, and it’s important to fully understand the implications of waiving alimony before agreeing to it.
-A lawyer can provide guidance on how this might affect your long-term financial security. - Can spousal support be awarded if both spouses are working?
+A lawyer can provide guidance on how this might affect your long-term financial security.

 Yes, spousal support can still be awarded even if both spouses are employed.
 The court looks at various factors, such as the income disparity, the length of the marriage, and whether one spouse’s income is significantly higher than the other’s.
-The goal is to ensure that both spouses can live in a manner consistent with their standard of living during the marriage. - Does spousal support end if the recipient spouse starts living with someone else?
+The goal is to ensure that both spouses can live in a manner consistent with their standard of living during the marriage.

 If the paying spouse fails to make spousal support or child support payments, the receiving spouse can take legal action to enforce the order.
 This may include garnishing wages, placing liens on property, or other enforcement measures to ensure compliance.
-Courts take non-payment of both alimony and child support seriously and may impose penalties, including fines or even jail time, on the paying spouse for failure to meet their financial obligations. - Can the amount of spousal support be changed after a divorce is finalized?
+Courts take non-payment of both alimony and child support seriously and may impose penalties, including fines or even jail time, on the paying spouse for failure to meet their financial obligations.

 Yes, spousal support can be modified after the divorce if there is a substantial change in circumstances, such as a job loss, illness, or changes in financial need.
 Both parties would need to petition the court for a modification to the original spousal support arrangement.